WesSouza/wes.dev/README.md

 # wes.dev website
-This is a personal website WES.DEV
+This is a website by WES.DEV
 THANKS

 Installation: